 Online Workshop: Vapour Sorption Techniques for Fuel Cell Research

-This workshop will include two in-depth presentations discussing the latest research in DVS technology and its applications in fuel cell research.
-Attendees will also be able to engage directly with our speakers in a live Q&A discussion.
+This workshop includes two in-depth presentations discussing the latest research in DVS technology and its applications in fuel cell research.